Scatenix/Void-Merchants/README.md

 - Saving, which can be done whilst trading
 - Brief conversations with the trader and a mysterious being

-The balancing is not yet done.
+Balancing is still in progress.
 I find the game to be quite hard on the later levels.

 # Tech Stack